Cecilia Sahlgren, PhD.

 Professor in Cell Biology (Åbo Akademi University)

-Part time associate professor in Biomedical Engineering (Eindhoven Uni of Technology, the Netherlands)
+Professor in Biomedical Engineering (Eindhoven University of Technology, the Netherlands)

 Email: cecilia.sahlgren [at] biocsience.fi

 (Street addr.
 Tykistökatu 6 B)